moycat/apple-roaster/README-en.md

 > The commands shall be executed by root or a user with Docker permission.
 >
 > Privileged containers are used.
+No side effects in theory.

 First, build the system image.